 Speaking Up About Women’s Sexuality

-In June 2012, I attended The Gospel Coalition Women’s Conference in Orlando, FL, with 3800 women from across the USA and from other countries.
-Many more women also listened in via a live web stream, adding another 1200 or so women to the attendance.
+In June 2012, I attended The Gospel Coalition Women’s Conference in Orlando, Florida, with 3,800 women from across the USA and other countries.
+Many more women listened in via a live web stream, adding another 1,200 or so women to the number of attendees.

-The theme of the conference was “Here is Our God,” and speakers unfolded Scripture with passion and vision, helping us to see the treasure of Jesus and God’s Word to all of us.
+The theme of the conference was “Here Is Our God,” and speakers unfolded Scripture with passion and vision, helping us to see the treasure of Jesus and God’s Word for all of us.
 The entire conference is available online for free on The Gospel Coalition’s website.
 I encourage anyone to listen for excellent teaching from the Bible.

-There was, however, one disappointing reality about the conference that disheartened me as the Women’s Ministry Coordinator for Harvest USA and as Ellen, a woman needy of God’s grace and truth for my own brokenness.
-I’m referring to the fact that, in the course of the eleven talks I attended, I heard only two very brief comments related to sexuality.
+There was, however, one disappointing reality about the conference that disheartened me as the Women’s Ministry Coordinator for Harvest USA—and as Ellen, a woman needy of God’s grace and truth for my own brokenness.
+I’m referring to the fact that, in the course of the eleven talks I attended, I heard only two very brief comments related to women’s sexuality.
 Both of these were just a quick phrase or sentence that mentioned an aspect of sexual brokenness with which women struggle.
-In other words, in the eleven talks which constituted about 660 minutes of Bible teaching and application, there were only ten seconds’ worth on how the gospel of grace intersects with the sexual brokenness of women!
+In other words, in the eleven talks which constituted about 660 minutes of Bible teaching and application, there were only ten seconds’ worth on how the gospel of grace intersects with the sexual brokenness of women and women’s sexuality!

 Ten seconds?!
-Hear me out: I’m not disparaging TGC or the Women’s Conference; but this void spoke loudly to me, and I’m assuming it also communicated something to the thousands of other women who were listening.
+Hear me out: I’m not disparaging TGC or the Women’s Conference.
+But this void spoke loudly to me, and I’m assuming it also communicated something to the thousands of other women who were listening.
 Perhaps many were hoping, praying, wondering if our God and his Word had anything to say to those who have quickly become addicted to the new craze of “mommy porn?”
-Or if there is any gospel hope for women who are in emotional and sexually broken relationships, with men or women?
+Or if there is any gospel hope for women who are in emotionally and sexually broken relationships—with men or women?
 Or if there is grace for the woman in a marriage scarred by serial adultery and a husband who is addicted to porn?

 I want to assure you, if you are a woman in any of these circumstances, that there is much gospel hope, grace, and truth for you!
-I actually met with one such woman in my office two weeks after the conference, who stopped by our Harvest USA display table at the conference to get more information.
+I actually met with one such woman in my office two weeks after the conference who had stopped by our Harvest USA display table there to get more information.

-Has this been your experience, that you never hear pastors or Christian leaders talk about sexuality?
+Has this been your experience?
+Do you rarely or never hear pastors or Christian leaders talk about women’s sexuality?
 Do you feel, as I do, that you need good biblical information on this in order to walk with sexual integrity?

 Updated 5.8.2017